tjr357/testing-notes/meetings/salesforce.stand-up.2022.04.04.md

 #### Card Number
 - S67500
 #### Owner
-- @Tao
+- @people.Tao
 #### Notes
-- Will be working with @Heryma to help with this one
+- Will be working with @people.Heryma to help with this one
 -
 ---
 #### Card Number